 The conference featured ten engaging breakout sessions and welcomed two exceptional keynote speakers, adding depth to the collective experience of empowerment and growth.

-Michelle Ahouse, the closing keynote speaker and Director of Strategic Partnerships for EF Educational Tours, conveyed a message about recognizing and utilizing individual strengths to achieve personal and professional success.
-“When we are working in our strengths zone and able to be focused on using our strengths, we are three times as likely to have an excellent quality of life,” she said.
-“We are six times as likely to be engaged in our jobs.”
-A bonus for the people attending this conference was taking the CliftonStrengths assessment in advance, and getting the results explained to them by Ms. Ahouse, a Gallup-Certified CliftonStrengths coach.
+A bonus for conference attendees was taking the CliftonStrengths assessment in advance, and getting the results explained to them by Ms. Ahouse, a Gallup-Certified CliftonStrengths coach.
 Participants delved into their unique descriptions and discussed how identifying the different strengths of others is key to developing highly effective cross-functional teams.

-Aurelia Henriquez, NYSAWA State Board Treasurer, closed the conference with a reminder about the importance of the NYSAWA network.
 “Throughout the day I kept thinking of the quote, ‘Surround yourself with women who would mention your name in a room full of opportunities.’
 And then I thought this is that room and we are the women.”